spieglt/FlyingCarpet/README.md

 + If compiling on Windows, get `mt.exe` (available in Windows SDKs) and make sure it's in your path.

 + Go through the entire setup guide for [therecipe/qt](https://github.com/therecipe/qt/wiki/Installation) and make sure `qtdeploy` is in your path.
+(Use the sections of the installation guide with header `In Module (per project) mode`.
+Working commands can also be found in `gui/qtSetupCommands.txt` in this repo.)

 + Run `.\wg_rebuild.ps1` from Powershell (for Windows), `./mg_rebuild` from Terminal (for Mac), or `./lg_rebuild` (for Linux).